NewCenturyParty/21st_Century_Act/21st_Century_Act/13_Part_XIII_Ecological_Stewardship.md

 (3) The final Fair Compensation Formula shall be as follows:

-(4) The Maximum Value of the Expropriated Entity \- The Total Damage Cost of that Entity’s Pollution or Activities to Canada’s Environment \= Total Compensation; and
+    (a) The Maximum Value of the Expropriated Entity - The Total Damage Cost of that Entity’s Pollution or Activities to Canada’s Environment = Total Compensation; and

-(2) Should the Total Compensation result in a negative balance, meaning the Expropriated Entity owes the Government of Canada financial compensation for damages to Canada’s environment, the Government of Canada shall offer not to pursue owed compensation if the Expropriated Entity agrees not to seek legal action regarding the expropriation.
+    (b) Should the Total Compensation result in a negative balance, meaning the Expropriated Entity owes the Government of Canada financial compensation for damages to Canada’s environment, the Government of Canada shall offer not to pursue owed compensation if the Expropriated Entity agrees not to seek legal action regarding the expropriation.

 ## Title VI: Adaptation and Restoration